 Institution

-Addressing Burnout Through Practice and Policy
+Addressing Burnout Through Practice, Policy, and Culture

-Stress and burnout are often rooted in how work is structured, not in individual capacity.
-Education | Wellness Collective partners with institutions to examine how pedagogical practices, policies, and expectations shape educator experience.
+Stress and burnout in education are often rooted in how work is structured—not just individual capacity.
+Education Wellness Collective partners with schools and universities to examine how practices, policies, and expectations shape the day-to-day experiences of educators, staff, and learners.

 What We Work On: